Soro82/electric-kitchens/README.md

 12. Once the app is deployed, Heroku will notify you and provide a button to view the app.

 Click [here](https://electric-kitchens-02035ecbc37c.herokuapp.com) for the live link.

+### Database Creation

+1. Navigate to PostgreSQL from Code Institute.
+2. Enter your student email address in the input field provided.
+3. Click Submit.
+4. Wait while the database is created.
+5. Your database is successfully created!
+The link has been emailed to the email address you provided.

+#### Connect Your Database
+1. In the terminal, install dj_database_url and psycopg2, both of these are needed to connect to your external database. pip3 install dj_database_url==0.5.0 psycopg2
+2.  pip freeze > requirements.txt
+3. In your settings.py file, import dj_database_url underneath the import for os.
+4. Scroll to the DATABASES section and comment out the current code so that we connect to the new database instead.
+Paste in the database URL from your PostgreSQL from Code Institute email in the position indicated.
+    * DATABASES = {
+    *  'default': dj_database_url.parse('your-database-url-here')
+    * }
+5. IMPORTANT: Do not commit until these steps are complete.
+6. In the terminal, run the showmigrations command to confirm you are connected to the external database.
+    * python3 manage.py showmigrations
+7. If you are, you should see a list of all migrations, but none of them are checked off.
+8. Migrate your database models to your new database.
+    * python3 manage.py migrate
+9. Load in the fixtures.
+Please note the order is very important here.
+We need to load categories first.
+    * python3 manage.py loaddata categories
+10. Then products, as the products require a category to be set.
+11. Create a superuser for your new database
+    * python3 manage.py createsuperuser
+12. Finally, to prevent exposing our database when we push to GitHub, we will delete it again.
+Undo everything in step 4 (delete the code and uncomment out the original code.)

 ### Amazon AWS